FaithAlone.net

 5 Thou shalt not bow down thyself to them, nor serve them: for I the Lord thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me;

-Exodus 20:5 - which is reiterated in Exodus 34:7, Numbers 14:18, and Deuteronomy 5:9 - makes it seem like God is doing what He said He wouldn't in Ezekiel 18:20 - and similarly in Jeremiah 31:29-30, Deuteronomy 24:16, and Ezekiel 18:2-4 - so how do we understand these verses in light of one another?
+Exodus 20:5 - which is reiterated in Exodus 34:7, Numbers 14:18, and Deuteronomy 5:9 - makes it seem like God is doing what He said He would not do in Ezekiel 18:20 - and similarly in Jeremiah 31:29-30, Deuteronomy 24:16, and Ezekiel 18:2-4.
+So, how are these passages understood in light of one another?

 Individual Accountability